-- Creates a positive and safe environment; - Actively safeguards and promotes the welfare of students, following robust procedures; - Identifies children, young people and vulnerable adults who are suffering, or likely to suffer, significant harm; - Takes appropriate action to see that such children, young people and vulnerable adults are kept safe, both at home and at Confetti; - · Provides well-trained and well-supported staff to deliver safeguarding provision; - Adopts an attitude of 'it could happen here'.
+- Creates a positive and safe environment; - Actively safeguards and promotes the welfare of students, following robust procedures; - Identifies children, young people and adults at risk of harm who are suffering, or likely to suffer, significant harm; - Takes appropriate action to see that such children, young people and adults at risk of harm are kept safe, both at home and at Confetti; - Provides well-trained and well-supported staff to deliver safeguarding provision; - Adopts an attitude of 'it could happen here'.

 All staff will receive training adequate to familiarise them with safeguarding issues and responsibilities as well as Confetti procedures and policies, with further updates every year.
 There will be a senior member of staff with lead responsibility for safeguarding.
 There will also be identified deputies.
 These persons will undertake specific high level safeguarding training every 2 years as recommended by the Nottinghamshire Safeguarding Children Partnership (NSCP).
-The Safeguarding Leads will be nominated to liaise with the Local Authority and relevant partners on issues of safeguarding and the Director of HR, CEO or COO in the event of allegations of abuse made against one of the Safeguarding Leads.
+The Safeguarding Leads will be nominated to liaise with the Local Authority and relevant partners on issues of safeguarding and the HR Lead, CEO or COO in the event of allegations of abuse made against one of the Safeguarding Leads.